 My hope with this self-defense for runners article is that I share some knowledge that heightens your vigilance when running and gives you a starting point for amplifying your running safety.

-- What attackers look for that make you a target
+- What do attackers look for in a victim?

-- What to do if you think someone is going to attack you
+- What should you do if you think someone is going to attack you?

 Let’s hope we never have to use these self defense for runners tips.